Campus Security Authority Online Training Program

 Brief Overview of Courses

-The Training Center contains six separate courses that each campus can use, as they choose, to achieve and maintain compliance:
+The Training Center contains nine separate courses that each campus can use, as they choose, to achieve and maintain compliance:

-- GENERAL CSA COURSE—a 1 hour and 30 minute on-line training program for all Campus Security Authorities (CSAs) who do not work for the campus law enforcement, public safety or security department.
+- GENERAL CSA COURSE–A 1 hour and 40 minute on-line training program for all Campus Security Authorities (CSAs) who do not work for the campus law enforcement, public safety or security department.

-- ADVANCED CSA COURSE FOR POLICE AND PUBLIC SAFETY–a 2 hour and 30 minute version of the training program is available and designed for Campus Security Authorities who work in the campus law enforcement, public safety, or security department, such as officers, supervisors and administrators.
+- ADVANCED CSA COURSE FOR POLICE AND PUBLIC SAFETY–A 2 hour and 50 minute version of the training program is available and designed for Campus Security Authorities who work in the campus law enforcement, public safety, or security department, such as officers, supervisors and administrators.
 The class contains additional content and information specific to their roles as first responders on campus.

 For technical support related specifically to The Campus Security Authority Online Training Program use the technical support feature on your site.